nyu-mlsys-sp24/barenet/lab-1.md

 ## Hand-in procedure

-To hand in your lab, first commit all of your modifications (see section on [Saving your progress](#Saving-your-progress).
-Then, make a tag to mark the latest commit point as your submittion for Lab1.
+To hand in your lab, first commit all of your modifications by following the instructions in the section on [Saving your progress](#Saving-your-progress).
+Second, make a tag to mark the latest commit point as your submittion for Lab1.
 Do so by typing the following:
 ```
 $ git tag -a lab1 -m "submit lab1"
 ```